 They understand that losing access to semiconductor chips would bankrupt their businesses.

-The leaders of companies like Intel, IBM, and Micron aren’t going to sit around and hope that Biden can solve the problem.
+The leaders of companies like Intel, IBM and Micron aren’t going to sit around and hope that Biden can solve the problem.

-Instead they have put together their own plan to stop China.
+Instead, they’ve put together their own plan to fix this.

 The only way we can stop China in their tracks is through good old-fashioned American ingenuity and entrepreneurial dominance.